Vasily Grossman: War reporter

 When Nazi Germany invaded the Soviet Union in 1941, Grossman's mother was trapped in Berdychiv by the invading German Army, and eventually murdered together with 20,000 to 30,000 other Jews who had not evacuated.
 Grossman was exempt from military service, but volunteered for the front, where he spent more than 1,000 days.
 He became a war correspondent for the popular Red Army newspaper Krasnaya Zvezda (Red Star).
 As the war raged on, he covered its major events, including the Battle of Moscow, the Battle of Stalingrad, the Battle of Kursk and the Battle of Berlin.
-In addition to war journalism, his novels (such as The People are Immortal (Народ бессмертен)) were published in newspapers and he came to be regarded as a legendary war hero.
-The novel Stalingrad (1950), later renamed For a Just Cause (За правое дело), is based on his experiences during the siege.
+In addition to war journalism, his novels (such as The People are Immortal [Народ бессмертен]) were published in newspapers and he came to be regarded as a legendary war hero.
+The novel Stalingrad was begun during the war and finished in 1952.
+After a struggle with censors over the book's content, the novel was published in the journal Znamya.
+It was later renamed For a Just Cause (За правое дело) and heavily edited in republications released after Joseph Stalin's death.
 A new English translation, with added material from Grossman's politically risky early drafts, was published in 2019 under the original title, Stalingrad.
 In December 2019 the book was the subject of the series Stalingrad: Destiny of a Novel in BBC Radio 4's Book of the Week.

 Grossman described Nazi ethnic cleansing in German-occupied Ukraine and Poland and the liberation by the Red Army of the German Nazi Treblinka and Majdanek extermination camps.
 He collected some of the first eyewitness accounts—as early as 1943—of what later became known as the Holocaust.
 His article The Hell of Treblinka (1944) was disseminated at the Nuremberg Trials as evidence for the prosecution.